Skip to content

 What you get

-For each company, we track the latest 10-K, 10-Q, recent 8-Ks, and any amendments.
-This view updates automatically as new filings come in.
+For each company, we track the latest 10-K, 10-Q, recent 8-Ks, and amendment status.
+The record updates as new filings appear.See the state model

 Know when something changes.

-When a new filing or amendment appears on EDGAR, you get a structured notification with timestamps—whether it's a new quarterly report, an 8-K event, or a correction to a prior filing.
+When a new filing or amendment appears on EDGAR, you receive a structured notification with timestamps and the filing type that changed.View notification types

 Every notification links back to the source.

-Each notification includes an Evidence Pack: the SEC filing link, timestamps, what changed from the prior state, and delivery logs—so you can verify or revisit it anytime.
+Each notification includes source filing links, timestamps, what changed from the prior state, and delivery logs for later review.Open evidence record

 How it works